 I am a fighter.
 Yes, I am, and this conclusion is not a hurried one.
 I have found this dominating trait of my persona after spending thirty-one extremities of the humid subtropical climate.

 I fight with everybody, everything, all the time.

-In office, I fight with the expectations and responsibilities that are levied upon me by my company, my seniors and my colleagues.
+In the office, I fight with the expectations and responsibilities that are levied upon me by my company, my seniors, and my colleagues.
 In my house, I fight with my duties and obligations.

 On road, I fight with the probability of an accident; while sitting quietly, I fight with hindrances that keep me away from visiting far-off places.

 Working, I fight to find ways to be free; while idling, I fight to find newer ways of enjoyment.